 What can you do?

-- Stay at home and get tested if you have symptoms of coronavirus (COVID-19), however mild
+- stay at home and get tested if you have symptoms of COVID-19, however mild

-- Wear a face mask when you unable to maintain a 1.5 meter social distance
+- wear a face mask when you unable to maintain a 1.5 meter physical distance